 Step 3: Pass CDL A Exams

-You'll need to pass both a knowledge test and skills exam to secure your CDL Class A license.
+You’ll need to pass both a knowledge test and a skills exam to secure your CDL Class A license.
 The required knowledge test may cover any topics included in the CDL manual.
 You may also need to pass written exams for any endorsements you wish to receive, such as the hazardous waste endorsement.

 In addition to knowledge, you’ll be tested on behind-the-wheel skills.
 Subjects tested may include vehicle inspection, basic vehicle control, and anything else you may do on the road.

 Step 4: Pass the DOT Physical and Background Checks

 You will also be required to get a U.S. Department of Transportation (DOT) medical card (which includes receiving a DOT physical examination).
 This can be performed by any licensed medical examiner (ME) who appears on the FMCSA National Registry and must be repeated every 24 months—fewer if the ME believes you need a check-up earlier.

 The ME will look at your vision, hearing, and physical and mental fitness.
 Some medical conditions may be non-negotiable and bar you from driving a truck, but many are eligible for exemption if you can prove they won’t hinder your ability to drive.
 Be open and honest with your ME during the process so you can keep both yourself and others on the road safe.